gugazimmermann/loners-api/README.md

 API endpoinds and database handler for the Loners App.

-This API should handle all the requests using NodeJS Express and MongoDB.
+This API should handle all the requests using NodeJS, Hapi and MongoDB.

 ### Technologies Used

-NodeJS, Express, MongoDB, Mongoose, Mongo-Express and Docker.
+NodeJS, Hapi, Swagger, MongoDB, Mongoose, Mongo-Express and Docker.

 ### How To Install